sstoeckl/ffdownload/README.md

 `R` Code to download Datasets from [Kenneth French’s famous website](http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html).

+# Update

+With version 1.1.0 we have added the possibility to format the data sets saved in the list as `tibble` for direct proceeding.

 ## Motivation

 One often needs those datasets for further empirical work and it is a